Acute Necrotizing Ulcerative Gingivitis (ANUG)

 Treatment of acute necrotizing ulcerative gingivitis (ANUG) begins with a gentle, thorough, professional cleaning done over several days.

 The infection responds very well to good oral hygiene (daily brushing and flossing).
-Dentists also recommend people rest, drink plenty of fluids, eat nutritious foods, and take drugs for pain.
+Dentists also recommend people rest, drink plenty of fluids, eat nutritious foods, and take pain medications.
 Dentists also recommend people avoid smoking or eating hot or spicy foods.

 More Information